The Perry F. Kendig

 Individual Artist (of all disciplines – dance, literature, music, media arts, visual arts and theatre)

-As The Perry F. Kendig Arts and Culture Awards is a new programmatic offering between Hollins University and Roanoke College, any past Perry F. Kendig Awards recipients are now eligible for consideration.
+The Perry F. Kendig Arts and Culture Awards is a new programmatic offering between Hollins University and Roanoke College as of 2013.
+Past Perry F. Kendig Awards recipients from 1985-2012 are eligible for consideration – see complete list: Past Perry F. Kendig Award Recipients.
 Programs and employees of Hollins and Roanoke are not eligible.

 Deadline for Nominations

-You may also mail your nomination form and any supporting materials to the following address.
+Materials may be mailed to the following address.
 To have any work samples mailed back to you, please provide a self-addressed pre-paid envelope with your nomination form.

 221 College Lane